emmo-repo/domain-characterisation-methodology/resources.md

 # Resources

-This document is to keep track of relevant resources for developing taxonomies for the CHADA ontology
+This document is to keep track of relevant resources for developing taxonomies for the CHAMEO ontology

 ## Method and Terminology